Office of Elementary and Secondary Education, Department of Education.

 Applicants that wish to apply for a waiver must include a request in their application that describes why the matching requirement would cause serious hardship or an inability to carry out project activities.
 Further information about applying for waivers can be found in the application package.
 However, given the importance of matching funds to the long-term success of the project, the Secretary expects eligible entities to identify appropriate matching funds.

 3. Subgrantees: A grantee under this competition may not award subgrants to entities to directly carry out project activities described in its application.

 4. Other: a.
-Funding Categories: An applicant will be considered for an award only for the type of EIR grant (i.e., Mid-phase: Absolute Priority 2, Mid-phase: Absolute Priority 3, or Mid-phase: Absolute Priority 4).
+Funding Categories: An applicant will be considered for an award only for the type of EIR grant for which it applies (i.e., Mid-phase: Absolute Priority 2, Mid-phase: Absolute Priority 3, or Mid-phase: Absolute Priority 4).
 An applicant may not submit an application for the same proposed project under more than one type of grant (e.g., both an Early-phase grant and Mid-phase grant).

 b.
 Evaluation: The grantee must conduct an independent evaluation of the effectiveness of its project.

 c.
 High-need students: The grantee must serve high-need students.

 1. Application Submission Instructions: Applicants are required to follow the Common Instructions for Applicants to Department of Education Discretionary Grant Programs, published in the Federal Register on February 13, 2019 (84 FR 3768) and available at www.govinfo.gov/content/pkg/FR-2019-02-13/pdf/2019-02206.pdf, which contain requirements and information on how to submit an application.